EarthMind: Leveraging Cross-Sensor Data for Advanced Earth Observation Interpretation with a Unified Multimodal LLM: Training Dataset

-\textbf{Paired Multi-Sensor Training Data Curation.} We construct a high-quality paired RGB–SAR training corpus from five publicly available datasets: OpenEarthMap-SAR~\cite{xia2025openearthmap}, DFC2023 Track2~\cite{persello20232023}, WHU-OPT-SAR~\cite{li2022mcanet}, MSAW~\cite{shermeyer2020spacenet}, and MultiResSAR~\cite{zhang2025multi}.
-All RGB–SAR pairs are sampled from their training splits to avoid overlap with EarthMind-Bench.
-To scale data generation, we design an automatic synthetic pipeline based on GPT-4o.
-Since GPT-4o performs better on RGB imagery than SAR, we use RGB images and their classification labels as input prompts.
-The prompt is tailored for large vision-language models (VLMs), comprising the image and a list of detected object categories (e.g., buildings, roads, water bodies).
-The model is first asked to generate a comprehensive caption summarizing the scene and spatial relationships among objects.
-Then, it is instructed to synthesize 3–10 diverse question–answer pairs.
-These cover various reasoning types, such as: (1) Object Existence (e.g., “Is there a river in the image?”), (2) Counting (e.g., “How many buildings are visible?”), (3) Spatial Relation (e.g., “What is next to the forest?”), (4) Object Localization (e.g., “Where is the road located?”), and (5) Scene-Level Understanding (e.g., “Is this area suitable for agriculture?”).
-All outputs are returned in a structured JSON format for seamless integration into our training pipeline.
-In total, we curate 20k synthetic multi-sensor samples, which serve as paired RGB–SAR instruction data for adaptation of multi-sensor LMMs.
+To scale data generation, we design an automatic three-stage synthetic pipeline leveraging GPT-4o, as shown in Fig. \ref{fig:traindata}: \textbf{Stage 1: Metadata Preparation} involves extracting modality information (optical and SAR) and category labels (e.g., rangeland, road, building) for each image pair. \textbf{Stage 2: RoI-based Summarization} uses the optical image and metadata as input to GPT-4o to generate comprehensive scene descriptions.
+The model produces both short captions summarizing key objects and spatial relationships, and detailed long captions that provide fine-grained descriptions of regions of interest and their contextual relationships. \textbf{Stage 3: Self-instruct VQA Generation} creates diverse question-answer pairs based on the generated captions and multi-sensor context.
+These cover various reasoning types including: (1) Object Existence (e.g., "Is there a river in the image?"), (2) Counting (e.g., "How many buildings are visible?"), (3) Spatial Relations (e.g., "What is next to the forest?"), (4) Object Localization (e.g., "Where is the road located?"), and (5) Scene-Level Understanding (e.g., "Is this area suitable for agriculture?").

+All outputs are structured in JSON format for seamless integration.
+This three-stage approach ensures that the generated instruction data captures both coarse-grained scene understanding and fine-grained spatial reasoning across modalities.
+In total, we curate 30K synthetic multi-sensor samples as our FusionEO dataset for training cross-sensor MLLMs.